Swindon, Wiltshire · Small group · 2 hours from London

 Realign works as a weekend retreat or a midweek escape — for those who find it easier to step away Monday to Wednesday than to give up a weekend.

-Dates & pricing
+Current Dates & pricing

-13–15 July 2026 — midweek
+13–15 July 2026 — Monday - Wednesday

-£595 per person - all inclusive
+£595 per person - all inclusive - solo travellers or small groups welcomed - only 3 places available

-Price includes two nights in a handcrafted yurt, all meals from Friday evening supper through to Sunday lunch, the full Realign programme with Kay and Vidar, guided woodland walks and Emma’s nature-based making session.
+Price includes two nights in a your own handcrafted yurt, all meals from Friday evening supper through to Sunday lunch, the full Realign programme with Kay and Vidar, guided woodland walks and Emma’s nature-based making session.

 Get in touch